TomekMoryl/ui-toolkit-settings-tab-example/README.md

 ![Alt text](screenshots/User-Settings-Main-View.png "User-Settings-Main-View")

-In this example in your User Settings window you can see test **Settings-Tab-Example**.
+In this example in your User Settings window you can see**Settings-Tab-Example**.

 ![Alt text](screenshots/Settings-Tab.png "Settings-Tab")